fdb/slarg-website/people/joud-toamah.md

 layout: people.liquid
 bio: >-
   Joud Toamah is a multidisciplinary graphic designer, artist and researcher from Syria, currently based in Belgium.
-Working across multiple media, video, sound, and image-making, her practice engages displacement and re-memberance across personal and collective memory.
+Working across multiple media, publishing, video, sound, and image-making, her practice engages displacement and re-memberance across personal and collective memory.
 Her current artistic research centers on water cultures, and on water as a site of witness and resistance amid militarization and infrastructural violence during and in post-dictatorship Syria along the watery places she loves on the Euphrates.
+  She is currently coordinating the Advanced Master of Art and Design Research AdMa, and is co-preparing a course on Islamic Ways of Knowing and Aesthetic Practices with Ruth Loos.

   She has participated in residencies at Frans Masereel Centrum, Futures Photography, and Morpho.
 Her work has been presented at Photoforumpasquart, FOMU – Museum of Photography, Beursschouwburg, Globe Aroma, and Constant.